justinhhorner/blog/content/unity-starter/installing-unity6/03242025-installing-unity6.md

 Well, what happened?
 There's no cube in the scene.
 That's because we have yet to add a component that's responsible for rendering the mesh!
 Add the component "Mesh Renderer" via the inspector and you will see a magenta cube now sitting at the origin of the world!

 Why is it magenta, though?
 That's the color used for rendering when either a material isn't set in the mesh render, or there's a problem with the material.
-In our case, you can tell by looking at the `Mesh Renderer` component that we don:w't have a material set yet.
+In our case, you can tell by looking at the `Mesh Renderer` component that we don't have a material set yet.

 Click the button next to the `Element 0` field.
 A window allowing us to select a material will open, but we don't want these materials.
 We want the standard `Lit` material from the Universal Render Pipeline, which is hidden in this window by default.